rob040/LEDmatrixClock/README.md

 Editing the **Settings.h** file is totally optional and not required.
 All API Keys are managed in the Web Interface.
 It is not required to edit the Settings.h file and re-compiling the code.
-* Open Weather Map free service API key: http://openweathermap.org/  -- this is used to get weather data and the current time zone from a selected City.
+* Open Weather Map free service API key: http://openweathermap.org/  -- this is used to get weather data and the current time zone from the selected City.
 This API key is required for correct time.
 * <del>TimeZoneDB free registration for API key: https://timezonedb.com/register -- this is used for setting the time and getting the correct time zone as well as managing time changes due to Day Light Savings time by regions.
 This key is set and managed only through the web interface.
 TimeZoneDB key is required for correct time display.</del><br> This is no longer needed nor requested!
-* News API key (free): https://newsapi.org/ -- Optional if you want to get current news headlines.
 * Your OctoPrint API Key -- optional if you use the OctoPrint status.
 * Your Pi-hole API Key -- optional if you use the Pi-hole status.
 * Supports Chained 4x1 LED matrix displays -- configure up to 16x1 in the Settings.h file.